 Background

 After graduation she spent two years performing with the Indian fusion band Savateen, playing their own original works.
 Highlights were the Brno Street festival in the Czech Republic and at the Millennium Park and Birla Temple, in Calcutta.
 In 2005, she decided to follow her dream by going to India to study with violin maestro Kala Ramnath, which became the first of many visits to the country.
-Her most recent visit was in 2010.
+Her most recent visit was in 2019/20.

 However, it was always Olivia’s dream to compose music of her own.
 She has been the instigator and leader of a handful of groups over the years.
 Firstly Strung Out with Lamb’s bass player Jon Thorne.
-She also successfully played with ‘The Owl Ensemble’, featuring Simply Red’s bass player Sylvan Richardson, and John Ellis (keys) and Myke Wilson (Drums).
+She also lead ‘The Owl Ensemble’, featuring Simply Red’s bass player Sylvan Richardson, and John Ellis (keys) and Myke Wilson (Drums).
 The Owl Ensemble String Quartet appeared with Beautiful South’s Paul Heaton for his show “The 8th” at the Barbican Centre (London) and Lowry (Manchester).

 Awards